apache/airflow/README.md

 **Note**: SQLite is used in Airflow tests.
 Do not use it in production.
 We recommend using the latest stable version of SQLite for local development.

-**Note**: Support for Python v3.10 will be available from Airflow 2.3.0.
-The `main` (development) branch already supports Python 3.10.

 **Note**: Airflow currently can be run on POSIX-compliant Operating Systems.
 For development it is regularly tested on fairly modern Linux Distros and recent versions of MacOS.
 On Windows you can run it via WSL2 (Windows Subsystem for Linux 2) or via Linux Containers.